Duct Leakage Test in West Conshohocken, NJ

 How a Duct Leakage Test Is Conducted

-duct leakage test is easy, clean, and unobtrusive for residents in the home.
-Most tests in West Conshohocken, NJ are completed in roughly 30 to 60 minutes, and the resulting enhancements can support your home’s comfort and efficiency long-term.
+duct leakage test is swift, clean, and carried out with no disturbance to residents.
+Most tests in West Conshohocken, NJ are wrapped up in 30 to 60 minutes, with improvements that continue to boost comfort and efficiency for years.

 How to Measure Duct Leakage

-Duct leakage is recorded in cubic feet per minute (CFM) per 100 square feet of the conditioned portion of the home.
+Duct leakage is tracked in cubic feet per minute (CFM) per 100 square feet of conditioned living area.
 Your technician uses a nanometer to detect minimal pressure variations, revealing the amount of air leakage occurring in the duct system.
-Understanding this number helps you spot leakage issues, evaluate corrective measures, and determine if your home is meeting local energy code requirements in West Conshohocken, NJ.
+Understanding this number allows you to highlight problem zones, explore improvement possibilities, and confirm compliance with local energy code requirements in West Conshohocken, NJ.

 Cost of Excessive Duct Leakage